 I hoped that nine seconds was enough to save the earth.

-I really couldn’t tell what nine seconds was anymore.
+I really couldn’t tell what seconds were anymore.